hasgeek/events/_rootconf_events/2018-scalable-applications-openfaas.md

 ---
 layout: workshop
-title: "Workshop: Design and implement a scalable application using OpenFaaS"
+title: "Workshop: Design & implement a scalable application using OpenFaaS (Functions as a Service)"
-subtitle: "Learn to buil and scale applications by building API's for an e-commerce site"
+subtitle: ""
 datelocation: "9 AM to 1:30 PM, 19 May 2018, Bangalore"
 city: Bangalore
 start_time: 2018-05-19